High-risk investment products

 - Venture Capital Trusts (VCTs) are companies that invest in small, new, growing companies that aren’t bought or sold on a recognised stock exchange.
 They have some special tax advantages.

 - A professional fund manager picks the up-and-coming companies they think will do well.

 - It’s risky – the companies the fund manager chooses might lose money or fail completely.
 You could get back less than you invest.

 - Only invest in a VCT if you plan to leave your money in it long term (at least five years).
 Make sure you understand the risks and benefits – you might want professional advice.

 If you’re interested in venture capital trusts follow the links below:

 - Spread betting is more like placing a bet than making an investment.
 You bet on whether something – like the value of a share – will go up or down.
 The more it changes, the more you stand to win or lose.

 - Originally, spread betting was all about the performance of the Stock Market.
 These days you can place spread bets on virtually anything you like, such as sports, reality TV and politics.

 - To place a spread bet you usually have to have a minimum amount of money in a special account.
-But, if you place the wrong bet, you can lose substantially more than you may have in your account.
+But, if you place the wrong bet, you can lose substantially more than you might have in your account.